 Dr Hunt has performed consultancy roles with the United Nations, the African Union, the Economic Community of West African States, a number of national and international humanitarian NGOs and internationally recognised think tanks including the International Peace Institute in New York.
 He is a non-resident fellow at the United Nations University Centre for Policy Research and has provided expert advice to a number of countries' on their policy at the UN.

 Charles is a member of the International Studies Association and the Australian Institute for International Affairs and serves as a member of the International Advisory Board member, 'Domestic Implications of Peacekeeping' (D-SIP), Danish Institute for International Studies (DIIS) and Kofi Annan International Peacekeeping Training Centre (KAIPTC) and the international steering committee for the 'Effectiveness of Peace Operations Network' (EPON), Norwegian Institute for International Affairs (NUPI).

 He is Editor-in-Chief of the quarterly journal, Global Responsibility to Protect, member of the editorial board for the Journal of International Peacekeeping and a regular reviewer for globally renowned publishing houses (e.g. Oxford University Press; Cambridge University Press; Routledge; Palgrave-Macmillan) and prestigious peer-reviewed journals (e.g. International Affairs; Review of International Studies; Global Governance).

 - Hunt, C. (2020).
-Protecting through Policing: The Protective Role of UN Police in Peace Operations In: International Peace Institute New York, USA
+The Future of Police in UN Peace Operations In: UN Department of Peace Operations New York, United States

 - Civilian protection and use of force in UN peacekeeping operations - Administered by The University of Queensland.
 Funded by: ARC Discovery Projects via other University Grant 2016 from (2016 to 2020)